dan47bennett/portfolio-website/README.md

 This portfolio site will show my education, projects and work experience.

-The code will be written in Vue and Typescript using SCSS for styling.
+The code will be written in Vue using SCSS for styling.